Brain Babies: Speak up!

 Go use your voice.
 Start an avalanche.
 If someone tells you that you should be doing it differently, you can say, “Thank you for your opinion.”
 And, then walk away, because you don’t need that kind of negativity in your life.

 Go art hard.
 Bleed on the page.
 Make some noise.
 Send the rocks barreling down on the readers’ heads.
 Hurt them.
 Kill them (This is hyperbole: don’t actually kill your readers.
 You need them.).
-Fuck their shit up.
+Mess their shit up.
 The good ones, the ones who matter, will thank you for it.

 Thanks for listening.

 - Latest Posts